DumplingIsNice/Baggage-Handling-System-Group-4/README.md

   - Due Oct 21 at 11:59pm Oct 21 at 11:59pm
   - Demo submitted as a `.zip`.
   - Include `README`
+    - explains what you have implemented, which algorithm for which section, and what steps are needed to get your assignment running.
   - Demonstrate three ME algorithms.
     - Individual marks and questions on ME implemented.
     - Group mark from integration into one BHS.
 - **Assignment 2 (Part B) - Final Report**
   - Due Oct 24 at 11:59pm Oct 24 at 11:59pm

+## Submission 2: Assignment 2 (Part B) - Demo & Interview

+- **Interview venue:** 405.721

+### Timeline (9:30 arrival, 9:45 to 10:00)

+- 2 minutes: Demonstrate the working of the entire BHS system.
+You should have print statements to show token passing in central server and ring token algorithms, and to show Lamport clock updating in multicast.
+- 2 minutes each: Each Critical Section implementation has to be explained by each student.
+You have to show the function blocks and the ECC you have designed, and explain the working using state-based design.
+- 5 minutes: The teaching team will ask questions to each student.

 ## Additional Info